Nicola1971/IndexNow/README.md

 **Requirements**: This plugin requires Evolution CMS 1.4 or later

 ### What is IndexNow?
-IndexNow is an easy way for websites owners to instantly inform search engines (Bing, Yandex, Naver) about latest content changes on their website.
+IndexNow is indeed a useful tool for website owners.
+It allows them to quickly notify search engines like Bing, Yandex, and Naver about any changes to their website content.
+This helps ensure that the latest updates are reflected in search results much faster than traditional crawling methods.

 ### More About IndexNow:
 https://www.indexnow.org/